-Yes.
-Each program participates in a yearly on-site by a Registered Nurse.
+Yes, each program participates in a yearly on-site by a Registered Nurse.
 A review of training record files is conducted at this time to ensure that Federal and State Regulations for conducting a training program are maintained in accordance with the Omnibus Budget Reconciliation Act of 1987 (OBRA).
 This federal legislation outlines the requirements for mandated nurse aide training programs.
 The Code of Federal Regulations pertaining to nurse aide training and the nurse aide registry is listed in 42CFR483.150-483.158.

 Programs are required to apply for re-approval of their Nurse Aide Training Programs (NATPs) every two (2) years.
-An application for re-approval of a Nurse Aide Training Program is located on the Georgia Web portal (www.mmis.georgia.gov.
+An application for re-approval of a Nurse Aide Training Program can be completed on the Georgia Web portal or requested by call the Nurse Aide Program.
 All changes made prior to every two (2) year re-approval must be submitted in writing within ten days of the change and must be approved prior to implementation.
 All changes will be review within thirty (30) days of receipt by the NATP Review Nurse.